Icon saying Black Friday Season Free eSIM with up to 10GB roaming data** when you buy travel insurance

 But from 2025, Brits need to apply for the European Travel Information and Authorisation Scheme (ETIAS) - a visa waiver that costs €7 (£6) to get.
 This is valid for 3 years, or until your passport expires.

-Most European countries don't require a Covid test or proof of vaccination to enter from the UK.
+When it comes to travelling abroad and Covid-19, most European countries don't require a Covid test or proof of vaccination to enter from the UK.
 But it’s important you check entry requirements before your departure date.

 You can check a country's travel requirements at GOV.UK.